-And because we celebrate women a lot here at SHE DEFINED, we thought it was fitting to shine a light on female authors for our recommendation of holiday reads.
+We celebrate women a lot here at SHE DEFINED, so we thought it was fitting to shine a light on female authors for our latest recommendations of good reads.

 Whether you’re spending time at home over the holidays, travelling afar or simply want a new read to take to the beach or the park, these books offer some great options.

-From complicated reflections on a relationship to a page-turning memoir, here are five great books by female authors to read over the holiday season.
+From complicated reflections on a relationship to a page-turning memoir, here are five great books by female authors to add to your reading list.

 1. The Pisces by Melissa Broder